Triscus/EuroshieldGranular/README.md

 To use the modified library look out for the definitions at the beginning of the code.
 Not Sure if it works with Teens 3.2 as I wasn't able to test.

 ## TFT/Serial Out
 My Euroshield uses a ILI9342 TFT to display the values, but the relevant parts of the code are commented out by default.
-Default is a Serial Out which prints out the values of both Voices every second.
+Default is a Serial Out which prints out the grain sample length and playback ratio.
 Look out for the Definitions at the beginning.

 The TFT commands should be compatible with the Adafruit libraries.